jcantrell66/Minesweeper-Project/README.md

 - Fixing the main click function
 - Setting a right click function to plant flags, indicating a mine (and tracking the amount of flags)
-- Changing the grid size
+- Making buttons unclickable and revealing mines when the game ends